• Skip to primary navigation

 Buckwheat is gluten-free

 Please don’t be fooled by the word wheat in it.
 Buckwheat is not a true grain and contains no gluten.
-It is a so-called pseudo grain and may be safely eaten by people with gluten-related disorders, such as celiac disease and non-celiac gluten intolerance.
-So, yes buckwheat is perfect for a gluten-free diet and comes with a lot of health benefits.
+It is a so-called pseudo grain and can be safely eaten by people with gluten-related disorders, such as celiac disease and non-celiac gluten intolerance.
+So, yes buckwheat is perfect for a gluten-free diet.

 Cooking methods